Riskrieg/core/README.md

 Riskrieg is a world-domination/simulation game that lets you play out scenarios on one of a wide variety of game maps.
 The standard mode, Conquest, plays similarly to traditional world-domination games.

 This is the core Riskrieg game that can be used as a library API in other programs.
-Game maps are also submitted to this repository.
+Game maps are to be submitted to the [maps repository](https://github.com/Riskrieg/maps).

 ## Download